-- A. At least sixty (60) days before the date of the meeting at which the ballots for the election of directors are to be counted, the Association shall mail to each Owner a Candidate nomination form (the "Nomination Form"). - B. According to the Bylaws, the qualifications to serve on the Board of Directors are that such persons must be members of the Association and must not be delinquent in any financial obligation to the Association at the time of their election and throughout their term of office. - C. Owners may nominate themselves or another person; provided, however, all candidates must meet the qualifications set forth in Section 17.2(B) above. - D. Any candidate nominated by another person will be contacted to confirm that such candidate consents to having his or her name placed in nomination for election to the Board. - E. All candidates who meet the qualifications to serve on the Board and, if appropriate, have confirmed their willingness to run for election to the Board, shall be listed on the secret ballot if their Nomination Form is received by the date stated on the form. - F. The Nomination Form must be returned to the Association at the address provided on, and by the deadline stated on, such form, which deadline must be at least forty-five (45) days before the date the ballots for the election of directors are scheduled to be counted.
+- 3. A person may not be a candidate if such person, if elected, would be serving on the Board at the same time as another person who holds a joint ownership interest in the same Unit as the person and the other person is either properly nominated for the current election or an incumbent director. - B. The Association shall not disqualify a person from nomination if the person has not been provided the opportunity to engage in internal dispute resolution pursuant to Civil Code Section 5900 et seq. - C. Owners may nominate themselves or another person.
+Any candidate nominated by another person will be contacted to confirm that such candidate consents to having his or her name placed in nomination for election to the Board, and meets the foregoing qualifications for candidacy - D. All candidates who wish to serve on the Board of Directors and, if appropriate, have confirmed their willingness to run for election to the Board of Directors, shall be listed on the secret ballot if their candidate nomination form is received by the date stated on the form. - E. Write-in candidates and nominations from the floor of the meeting are prohibited. - F. The Candidate Nomination Form must be returned to the Association at the address provided on, and by the deadline stated on, such form, which deadline must be at least forty-five (45) days before the date the ballots for the election of directors are scheduled to be counted.